Research

 Why Do Committees Work?

-Fair Institutions
+Fair (P)redistribution

 The Impact of Forced Migration on In-Group and Out-Group Social Capital